dleppik/react-0.14.0-typescript-1.6-tutorial/README.md

 This is my first encounter with React, so I make no claims that I've found the best implementation, only that it works for me.
 Many of the issues I encountered are likely to go away within a matter of months.

+The interesting file is `scripts/example.tsx`, which compiles to `scripts/example.js`.

 Notable issues when doing the tutorial in TypeScript
 ----